8 Steps for Developing a Sales Strategy With Advice From Leaders

 Experiment with ideas before you unleash a full-scale pivot on your team.
 Pivoting before an idea is truly tested will only cause disruption.

-8. Use channel partners to accelerate growth, not create it
+8. Only use channel partners to accelerate growth

 When developing your sales strategy, it can be tempting to leverage channel partners to help establish growth.